ABOUT PAM AKS (THOMAS), M.S., PCC, RMT

 Acted like someone I wasn't to fit in wherever I could fit.

-Settled in some unhealthy relationships because I didn't feel good enough about me.
+Settled in some unhealthy relationships because I didn't feel good enough about myself.

-Believed the internal dialog that kept me feeling and playing smaller than small.
+Believed the inner critic that kept me feeling and playing smaller than small.

-Allowed others’ expectations dictate my direction and my actions.
+Allowed others' expectations to dictate my direction and my actions.